2062GlossyLedge/awesome-random/README.md

 ## Welcome

-A not so curated and random list of amazingly awesome awesomeness.
+A not so curated and random list of amazingly awesome awesomeness. hello

 ## Open Source Software - OSS